 9. Other - please provide other important information necessary to better understand your organization or the specific needs of the targeted group or community that this request will serve.
 In several past years, Harvest Festival organizers have requested and received $2,000 from the ASNC.
 Because it's understood that NC budgets have been cut and that ASNC stakeholders have reduced the amount budgeted for festivals, this year's request has been decreased by 20 % already.
 If/when additional private donations are secured, every attempt will be made to spend even less than the requested $1,600, if possible.
 (Last year's came in $100 under budget).
 The organizers are very grateful for continued ASNC support.

 DECLARATION: By checking the box below the applicant named above declares that the information provided in this form is correct.
 Agree

 This application requires the following supporting documents be provided to ASNC before approval can be obtained.
 EMAIL DOCUMENTS TO ASNCTREASURER@GMAIL.COM.
 Check all boxes that apply.
-Letter of acknowledgement & thanks from receiving agency, Copy of artwork for banners, signs & ads
+Copy of estimate/invoice (actual bill req'd for payment), Letter of acknowledgement & thanks from receiving agency, Copy of artwork for banners, signs & ads